-- 1.11 The Director of Finance is responsible for the proper administration of the Council's financial affairs, and particularly for: - maintaining a continuous review of this Financial Procedure Rules and the submission of any additions or changes necessary for Council approval; - (b) providing corporate financial advice and information to the Council i.e. on those issues where the Authority is regarded as one legal entity; - setting standards for good financial management including the accounting policies and financial procedures and records for the Council and monitoring compliance with those standards;
+- 1.124 The Director of Finance is responsible for the proper administration of the Council's financial affairs, and particularly for: - (a) maintaining a continuous review of the submission of any additions or changes necessary for Council approval; - (b) providing corporate financial advice and information to the Council i.e. on those issues where the Authority is regarded as one legal entity;

-- (d) advising on the key financial controls necessary including maintaining an effective internal audit function to secure sound financial management; - (e) ensuring that proper systems of internal control are operated and reporting breaches of the Financial and Contract Procedure Rules to Council, Cabinet, Audit Committee, or the Standards Committee as appropriate; - (f) co-ordinating the preparation of the General Fund Revenue Budget and Medium Term Financial Strategy, the Housing Revenue Account Budget, Capital Strategy and Programme, the Treasury Management Strategy, the Council Tax Reduction Scheme, and once approved preparing reports to monitor budgets and strategies; - (f)(g) preparing the annual financial statements in accordance with the relevant accounting standards and codes of practice and any necessary technical accounting adjustments; - (g)(h)treasury management activities, including reporting on prudential indicators; - (h)(i) preparing a risk management policy statement and promoting/embedding it throughout the Council. - 1.12 The Director of Finance also has a range of statutory duties, rights and responsibilities in relation to the financial administration and stewardship of the Council and will have regard to the Statement of the Chartered Institute of Public Finance and Accountancy on the Role of the Chief Financial Officer in Local Government - 1.13 The Director of Finance must report to the Council under Section 114 of the Local Government Finance Act 1988, if: - (a) a decision has been made, or is about to be made, which involves the incurring of expenditure which is unlawful; - (b) there has been, or is about to be, an unlawful action resulting in a financial loss to the Council; or - (c) anyone or anybody is about to make an unlawful entry in the Council's accounts. - 1.14 The Director of Finance may issue any instruction intended to fulfil these responsibilities and is entitled to any information or explanations as he/she may require. - 1.15 The Director of Finance shall issue instructions and guidance to the Council in line with Section 25 of the 2003 Local Government Act.
-With regard to the robustness of the estimates.
+- (c) setting standards for good financial management including the accounting policies and financial procedures and records for the Council and monitoring compliance with those standards; - (d) advising on the key financial controls necessary including maintaining an effective internal audit function to secure sound financial management; - (e) ensuring that proper systems of internal control are operated and reporting breaches of the Financial and Contract Procedure Rules to Council, Cabinet, Audit Committee, or the Standards Committee as appropriate; - (f) co-ordinating the preparation of the General Fund Revenue Budget and Medium Term Financial Strategy, the Housing Revenue Account Budget, Capital Strategy and Programme, the Treasury Management Strategy, the Council Tax Reduction Scheme, and once approved preparing reports to monitor budgets and strategies; - (g) preparing the annual financial statements in accordance with the relevant accounting standards and codes of practice and any necessary technical accounting adjustments; - (h) treasury management activities, including reporting on prudential indicators; - (i) preparing a Rrisk Mmanagement Strategy and Frameworkpolicy statement and promoting/ embedding it throughout the Council; - (i) (i) ensuring that the terms and conditions of grants awarded to the Council by Government and other public bodies and organisations, including the Greater Manchester Combined Authority, are complied with and that all grant claim forms are completed accurately and in a timely manner. - 1.132 The Director of Finance also has a range of statutory duties, rights and responsibilities in relation to the financial administration and stewardship of the Council and will have regard to the Statement of the Chartered Institute of Public Finance and Accountancy on the Role of the Chief Financial Officer in Local Government - 1.143 The Director of Finance must report to the Council under Section 114 of the Local Government Finance Act 1988, if: - (a) a decision has been made, or is about to be made, which involves the incurring of expenditure which is unlawful; - (b) there has been, or is about to be, an unlawful action resulting in a financial loss to the Council; or - (c) anyone or anybody is about to make an unlawful entry in the Council's accounts; or-

+- (d) it appears to him/her that the expenditure of the authority incurred (including expenditure it proposes to incur) in a financial year is likely to exceed the resources (including sums borrowed) available to it to meet that expenditure. - 1.154 The Director of Finance may issue any instruction intended to fulfil these responsibilities and is entitled to any information or explanations as he/she may require. - 1.16 The Director of Finance shall issue instructions and guidance to the Council in line with Section 25 of the 2003 Local Government $Act{a^{+}} \underline{w}W$ ith regard to the robustness of the estimates.